jamiewilson/form-to-google-sheets/README.md

 |---|:---------:|:-----:|:---------:|:--------:|:---:|
 | 1 | timestamp | email | firstName | lastName |     |

+> Note: If you are using checkboxes for your forms, then have unique `name` for every checkbox option and add these unique names to the sheet to collect all responses!

 ## 8. Related Polyfills
 Some of this stuff is not yet fully supported by browsers or doesn't work on older ones.
 Here are some polyfill options to use for better support.